hakuimaku/hakuspace/src/core/README.md

 # HakuSpace Scripts

-This directory (`~/.local/share/hakuspace`) serves as the true source and categorized storage for all HakuSpace shell and python scripts.
+This directory (`src/core/`) serves as the true source and categorized storage for all HakuSpace shell and python scripts.

 ## Deployment Mechanism

-HakuSpace uses a hybrid **"copy for source, symlink for runtime"** approach to manage scripts:
+HakuSpace uses a flexible deployment approach to manage scripts:
 1. **Source Storage**: All scripts are stored here in categorized directories to keep the source tree organized and maintainable.
-2. **Flat Symlinking**: During deployment (`install.sh` or `update.sh`), HakuSpace creates a flat symbolic link for every script directly into `~/.local/bin`.
+2. **Flattened Deployment**: During deployment (`install.sh`), HakuSpace iterates through all files in this directory and its subdirectories, placing them directly into `~/.local/bin`.
-3. **User-Owned `~/.local/bin`**: By using symlinks, HakuSpace respects your `~/.local/bin` directory.
-HakuSpace only manages (and cleans up) its own symlinks, ensuring your personal binaries are never interfered with or unnecessarily backed up.
+3. **Deployment Mode (Symlink or Copy)**: By default, HakuSpace symlinks scripts into `~/.local/bin`, respecting your existing files and allowing changes to reflect immediately.
+Alternatively, it can copy the files.
+HakuSpace tracks this deployment state to keep operations consistent.
-4. **Global Execution**: Thanks to the symlinks, commands, keybinds, and window managers can execute scripts globally (e.g., `hakumenu.sh` or `wallpaper_select.sh`) without needing to specify the full categorized path.
+4. **Global Execution**: Because the scripts are placed directly in `~/.local/bin`, commands, keybinds, and window managers can execute them globally (e.g., `hakumenu.sh` or `wallpaper_select.sh`) without needing the full categorized path.

-> **Tip:** If any symlinks are missing or broken, you can run `./doctor.sh` from the root of the repository to automatically audit and repair them.
+> **Tip:** If any symlinks are missing or broken, you can run `./doctor.sh` from the root of the repository to automatically audit them, and use `./update.sh` to repair them.

 ## Directory Structure